Dalian Wanda to buy Swiss sports firm for $1.2 billion amid entertainment push

-BEIJING China's Dalian Wanda Group Co signed a 1.05 billion euros ($1.2 billion/ £787 million) deal to buy Swiss sports marketing firm Infront Sports & Media AG, and said it plans to acquire more overseas companies this year to deepen its push into sports and entertainment.
+BEIJING China's Dalian Wanda Group Co signed a 1.05 billion euros ($1.2 billion) deal to buy Swiss sports marketing firm Infront Sports & Media AG, and said it plans to acquire more overseas companies this year to deepen its push into sports and entertainment.

 Three unidentified Chinese and global investors will take the remaining minority stake, Wanda executives told Reuters.
 Infront generated about 800 million euros in revenue last year.